Our mission is to create a centre for sustainable health

 A Family Welcome

 Elmfield is a Shaw family operation whose heritage is one of farming and health.
 It is the vision of Jane Shaw to create a centre for sustainable health at Elmfield, illuminating the path to wellbeing through the work of The Elmfield Institute, providing a tranquil private learning environment for organisations, and raising awareness of healthy living through the Elmfield Wholefood and Wellbeing market.
 Whether you visit for a wellbeing training, a day to the market, or for a company awayday, you will be met with a warm Shaw family welcome.

 What We Offer

 Meet the People

 Jane Shaw marries Jungian psychology, craniosacral therapy and trauma-informed neurobiology to support individuals to recover from and become resilient to adverse life experiences.
-Jane draws on her deep experience and practised philosophy to nurture true emergent potentials, in conscious relationship to self, to others and to the environment.
-As a therapist, writer and internationally-recognised educator, Jane delivers training, retreats, and articles utilising trauma-informed body-mind medicine practices, as well as running a biodynamic craniosacral therapy clinical practice at Elmfield.
+As a therapist, writer and educator, Jane delivers training programmes and retreats experiences in Ireland and internationally as well as running a biodynamic craniosacral therapy clinical practice at Elmfield.

 Her teaching approach is one of embodied presence, compassion, equanimity and deep listening, bridging the latest developments in neuroscience and new medicine with lessons from ancient healing arts, while always learning from the natural world and its ability to heal and be healed.